vanamsrikanth/Data-Science-Blog-Post-Based-on-FIFA_19-Data/README.md

 # 3. File Descriptions

-    fifa_data: It contains FIFA 2019 complete players dataset of 18k+ Rows And ~90 attributes extracted from Kaggle.
+    fifa_data: It contains FIFA_19 complete players dataset of 18k+ Rows And ~90 attributes extracted from Kaggle.

-    Data Science Blog Post.ipynb : This jyputer note book contain all the solutions, which i have mentioned above.
+    Data Science Blog Post.ipynb: This jyputer note book contain all the solutions, which i have mentioned above.

 # 4. Results